andrewyk99/book-search-engine/README.md

 Screenshot of the saved books page.

 ## Test
-Therea re no tests for this application.
+There are no tests for this application.

 ## Credits
 Made by Andrew Kim